OfficineArduinoTorino/-ansible-labadmin/README.md

 On the provisioned machine there should be an unprivileged user than can use *sudo*.

+It's better to connect to the machine with SSH Public Key Authentication instead of authenticating with a password.

 ## Setup

 First of all we need to create a playbook, we'll use the shipped *development.yml* as a base so let's